-Douglas Wilson’s mind is blender.
-In it, he pours whit and brilliance together, and when it is done bouncing around, he pours it out onto a computer for all the world to enjoy.
+Douglas Wilson’s mind is a blender.
+In it, he pours whit and brilliance, and when it is done bouncing around, he pours it out onto a computer for all the world to enjoy.
 His writings are a place where one can turn to be both entertained as well as informed.

-Greg Boyd takes the route well traveled when trying to attack the God of Scripture, and although a theist by definition, he carpools with the atheists on that.
+Greg Boyd takes the route well traveled when trying to attack the God of Scripture, and although a theist by definition, he carpools with the atheists.

 Open theists reject the sovereignty, and specific to this blog as well, they also reject His omniscience.
 And they reject this out of an overreaction to reformed theology, which is typically natural man’s knee jerk instinct: to run as far away from the doctrines of grace as he can get.

 The blog is nothing short of brilliant, and I would suggest all my readers who have not read it, stop reading the Junior Varsity version and click on this link.

 Since Doug’s occasional brashness and humor are unfortunately lost on some folks, I want to put into my own words his point in the hopes of bringing it a different crowd.

 Boyd takes the usual route to criticize the idea that God has freely and unalterably ordained whatsoever comes to pass (Ephesians 1:11; Psalm 115:3; Job 42:1-2); the Problem of Evil and Suffering.
 This has commonly been referred to as the “Achille’s heel” for Christian apologetics.
 It is thought to be the greatest problem for Christians to harmonize.